-Sandy didn’t want an attorney for her work injury case.
+Sandy didn’t want an attorney for her work injury case in Spartanburg.
 She never dreamed she’d need one after twelve years of faithful service to her employer, a hospital.
 But as many workers’ compensation clients find—to their dismay—the insurance company has no loyalty to you.
 And as Sandy found out, the insurance company will volunteer no help in compensating you even when you’ve been a good employee and suffered a severe injury.

 Sandy served as a vascular technologist.
 She gave ultrasound exams.
 While giving one, she suffered a grievous injury to her right arm when a morbidly obese patient’s left leg collapsed onto her outstretched right arm.